dotnet/dotnet-docker/samples/releasesapi-aot/README.md

 ## Dockerfiles

 The Dockerfiles are currently more proof-of-concept than finished product.
-Because of that, they have differing usage patterns and a couple don't yet work.
+Because of that, they have differing usage patterns and one that doesn't yet work.

 Note: Most of these Dockerfiles can be simplified after [dotnet/sdk #34026](https://github.com/dotnet/sdk/issues/34026) gets fixed in RC1.